EduhG/eduhg.github.io/_posts/2016-7-2-Chrome-Developer-Tools.md

 ### Accessing the DevTools

 To access the DevTools, open a web page or web app in Google Chrome.
 Either:

-Select the Chrome menu Chrome Menu at the top-right of your browser window, then select Tools > Developer Tools.
+1. Select the Chrome menu Chrome Menu at the top-right of your browser window, then select Tools > Developer Tools.
-Right-click on any page element and select Inspect Element.
+2. Right-click on any page element and select Inspect Element.
+3. Press F12 from your keyboard.

 The DevTools window will open at the bottom of your Chrome browser.
+Some recent version of Chrome open the window to the right.
+This come in handy particularly when you want to test your sites responsivenes at different breaking points when using CSS media queries.

+### The DevTools window

+The DevTools window contains different functions as a developer you will need.
+They include: